 My favorite subjects in elementary school were always art and reading.
 I never understood how — or if — that would play out in the ‘real world,’ until I started this venture.

-I’ve been drawn to the camera since my parents first let me toy with their Nikon SLR, and I vividly remember when they first gifted me my own.
-Photography was always hobby — something I loved and dabbled in, taking classes here and there as I pursued my career, started my family, and figured out what I sought most in life.
+I’ve been drawn to the camera since my parents first let me toy with their Nikon SLR.
+I vividly remember when they first gifted me my own.
+Photography was always hobby — something I loved and dabbled in, taking classes and shooting while I pursued my career, started my family, and figured out what I sought most in life.

-Our five-year-old son is devilishly smart, has a beautiful — and highly entertaining — imagination, and always looks before he leaps.
-Our two-year-old daughter has absolutely no fear and makes my heart melt with her sweet, dive-bomb hugs.
+And my family?
+Our six-year-old son is devilishly smart, has a beautiful imagination, and always looks before he leaps.
+Our three-year-old daughter has absolutely no fear, gives the best dive-bomb hugs, and is the most likely to trip and skin her knee but quickly rebound with “I’m OK!!”.
+Our newest addition is as sweet and chill as a third child should be.
 My amazing, driven, and supportive husband encourages me to pick up the camera more (and like our kids, has piercing blue eyes that are so photo-worthy).
 My Nikon D750 is always at my side.

 Curious about what a session is like with me?
 Check out some FAQs about that here.